Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Router Firmware Tested

-We manually installed every compatible VPN ourselves, assessing the quality of each one’s setup guides as well as the difficulty of the process itself.
+We manually installed and tested every compatible VPN ourselves, assessing the quality of each one and the setup difficulty.

 Router VPNs vs VPN Routers: What's the Difference?

-By contrast, VPN routers are WiFi routers with VPN software installed on it.
-They are routers with the necessary firmware to support VPN software, and often cost in excess of $300.
+By contrast, VPN routers are WiFi routers that come with the necessary firmware to support VPN software, and often cost in excess of $100.00.
+Popular VPN-compatible router brands include Asus, D-Link, Linksys, and Netgear.

 VPN Comparison Table